protonemedia/inertiajs-tables-laravel-query-builder/README.md

 ## Installation

-You need to install both the server-side package as well as the client-side package.
-Note that this package is only compatible with Laravel 9, Vue 3.0 and requires the Tailwind Forms plugin.
+You need to install both the server-side package and the client-side package.
+Note that this package is only compatible with Laravel 9, Vue 3.0, and requires the Tailwind Forms plugin.

 ### Server-side installation (Laravel)